 If you scroll down to the bottom of the properties panel, you will notice a set of Display properties.
 Try these options now by clicking on the Edit button to change the color of the cylinder.
+(This button is also replicated in the toolbar.)
 You may notice that you do not need to hit Apply for display properties.

-Now is a good time to note the undo $\triangleright$ and redo $\triangleright$ buttons in the toolbar.
+Now is a good time to note the undo \triangleright and redo \triangleright buttons in the toolbar.
 Visualizing your data is often an exploratory process, and it is often helpful to revert back to a previous state.
 You can even undo back to the point before your data was created and redo again.